Tinram/OpenSSL-File-Encrypt/README.md

 # OpenSSL File Encrypt

-#### Simple OpenSSL symmetric file encryption.
+#### Simple symmetric file encryption.

 ## Purpose

-Provide simple and strong and file encryption using OpenSSL, via PHP.
+Provide simple and strong file encryption with OpenSSL, via PHP.

 One use is to avoid direct OpenSSL interaction, such as: